Have you narrowed down your search to the Matrix Rower vs. Concept2?

 I only recommend the Model E over the Model D if you want the taller seat.
-The other small difference aren’t worth the additional cost in my opinion.
+The other small difference isn’t worth the additional cost in my opinion.

 When comes to comfort both the Concept2 and Matrix Rower are very similar.
-However, there are a few subtle difference that could help sway your opinion.
+However, there are a few subtle differences that could help sway your opinion.

 Storing the Matrix Rower vs. Concept2 Rower is pretty similar but there are a few differences that users may find interesting.

 The Matrix Fitness Rower stores vertically by simply tipping the rower forward and leaning it upright.

 With a slightly shorter overall length, this shouldn’t be an issue in rooms with an 8-foot ceiling.